-Of the 150,000,000 shares of common stock presently authorized, as of November 30, 1995 121,802,283 shares were outstanding (including 10,000,000 shares held under a trust created to provide for satisfaction of certain obligations of the Company and its affiliates under various employee benefit and compensation plans, programs, practices and structures), and 2,925,509 shares were held in the Company's treasury.
+Of the 150,000,000 shares of common stock presently authorized, as of November 30, 1995 approximately [121,683,323] shares were outstanding (including 10,000,000 shares held under a trust created to provide for satisfaction of certain obligations of the Company and its affiliates under various employee benefit and compensation plans, programs, practices and structures), and [3,044,469] shares were held in the Company's treasury.
 As of November 30, 1995, none of the 25,000,000 shares of preferred stock presently authorized were issued or outstanding.
-If this proposal to amend the Restated Certificate of Incorporation and the proposal to approve 1997 Amendments to the Company's 1990 Long-Term Incentive Plan including authorization for 6,000,000 shares of common stock for future awards under such Plan (as described below under Agenda Item No. Four) are both approved by shareholders at the Annual Meeting, 172,197,717 shares of common stock would be unreserved and available for future issuance.
+If this proposal to amend the Restated Certificate of Incorporation and the proposal to amend the Company's 1997 Long-Term Incentive Plan including to obtain authorization for an additional 5,849,700 shares of common stock for delivery under such Plan (as described below under Agenda Item No. Four) are both approved by shareholders at the Annual Meeting, 168,883,092 shares would be unreserved and available for future issuance.

 The purpose of the increase in authorized shares is to provide additional shares of common stock that could be issued for corporate purposes without further shareholder approval unless required by applicable law or regulation.
 Future purposes for additional shares could include paying stock dividends, subdividing outstanding shares through stock splits, effecting acquisitions of other businesses or properties and securing additional financing for the operation of the Company through the issuance of additional shares.
-The Company has no plan, commitment or understanding at this time to issue any shares of the proposed additional common stock.

 The Board does not intend to issue any shares to be authorized under the amendment except upon terms that the Board deems to be in the best interests of the Company.
-The issuance of additional common stock without further shareholder approval may, among other things, have a dilutive effect on earnings per share and on the equity and voting rights of the present holders of common stock.
+The issuance of additional common stock without further shareholder approval may, among other things, have a dilutive effect on earnings per share and on the equity of the present holders of common stock and their voting rights.